tlambert03/LLSpy/README.rst

 Installation
 ============

-**Note**: *The cudaDeconv binary and associated code is owned by HHMI.
+**Note**: *The cudaDeconv binary and associated code is licensed by HHMI.
 It is not included in this package and must be installed seperately.
 See instructions below*

 #.
 Install `Anaconda <https://www.anaconda.com/download/>`_ (python 3.6 is preferred, but 2.7 also works)